-Join the growing number of individuals at the center of keeping Kansas City's environment and citizens healthy and thriving for generations to come
+And join the growing number of individuals at the center of keeping Kansas City's environment and citizens healthy and thriving for generations to come.

 Show your support through monthly giving

 You have the power to make Kansas City's environmental focus stronger than ever.
-Through a monthly donation, our special group of Core supporters ensures the growth of our sustainability programs that serve the community and work for a healthy, resilient environment for KC.
-You can give as much or as little as you are able, and you can cancel or change your donation at any time.
-We can all be part of a more sustainable Kansas City!Join the core
+Through monthly donations, our special group of Core supporters ensures the growth of our sustainability programs that serve the community and work for a healthy, resilient environment for KC.
+You can give as much or as little as you are able and you can cancel or change your donation at any time.
+We can all be part of a more sustainable Kansas City!Donate Today

 bridging the gap by the numbers